St Andrews Day Tour from Edinburgh

 Book a driver guide to pick you up in their vehicle, or book a step-on guide to join you in your vehicle to conduct the tour.

-St Andrews is not just the home of golf but also packed with history.
-The tour will take you to the famous Old Course Golf course with the Swilken Burn, the Royal and Ancient Clubhouse, the National Golf Museum and a fantastic stretch of golden sand where the award-winning movie “Chariots of Fire” was filmed.
+Travel alongside the River Eden estuary and enter the town.
+Turn left down Links Place to see the famous Old Course Golf course with the Swilken Burn, the Royal and Ancient Clubhouse, the Golf Museum and the fantastic stretch of golden sand of the West Sands beach, where the award-winning movie “Chariots of Fire” was filmed.

 1. Use our guide search to find a suitable guide for you.
 Select the following options to search for suitable guides for this tour: